ianjustinferris/portfolio1/README.md

-#Portfolio Mockup
+# Portfolio Mockup

-This si the first iteration for a Portfolio page.
+This is the first iteration for a Portfolio page.
 Basic UI has been implemented with more functionality to be added later.